eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/adoption-view/use-case/business-process.md

 The supplier has the option to mark a WeekBasedCapacityGroup as inactive (i.e. the capacity is obsolete), in this case the capacity will not be considered in the demand-capacity matching.
 However, the WeekBasedCapacityGroup can be reactivated again.

-#### Building the n-tier chain via capacity groups
+### Building n-tier chains via capacity groups

 Building supply chain via capacity groups is crucial to improve resiliency, transparency and efficiency along the value chain.
 Using the individual one-to-one capacity groups between one-ups and one-downs step by step builds the whole supply network.
-This enables all partners to really collaborate along the whole value chain and navigate through complex and dynamic market conditions.
+This enables all partners to collaborate along the whole value chain and navigate through complex and dynamic market conditions.

-In the following, building the n-tier chain via capacity groups is illustrated for example materials:
+The following figure illustrates how plastic granulate ends up being used in the housing of a control unit and how this would be viewed from a birds eye perspective.

 ```mermaid
 flowchart BT